vianglry/Phishing-Response-Script/README.md

 For those that interacted with the email...

+Interview users
-- Delete the email from their inbox
+- Did you open the email?
+- Did you click a link/Open an attachment?

 Identity
+- Lock out all user sessions
-- Change user password
+- Change user passwords
 - Change password for apps
-- Lock out all user sections
-- Check login activity across windows, apps, and files
+- Check login activity across windows, apps, and files Time stamps, devices, app IDs, user-agent string

 Network
 - Check incoming/outgoing connections

-Computer
+- List App IDs to which the users have access

+Computer/Devices
+- List computers and devices under the user's control
-- Quarantine the computer
+- Quarantine the devices with suspicious logins
 - Check created processes
 - Virus scan
+- Device forensics

+Applications
+- Apps to which the users have access
+- Time stamps, user-agent string